oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

   private_key = "${path.module}/rsa.pem"
 ```

+How else could you have provided that key to your code?

 #### Import File to Terraform

-Equivalently, you could specify the private key with Terraform's builtin `file` function:
+You could specify the private key with Terraform's builtin `file` function:

 ```
   private_key = file("rsa.pem")
 ```

 #### Read Environment Variable From Terraform

-If your key file would be passed as an environment variable from your secrets management solution, you can pass it to your Terraform.
-If your Terraform can access the key through an environment variable `SECRET_PKEY`, it would be passed as a `var` whenever Terraform is invoked:
+If your secrets management solution puts the key file into an environment variable, you can relay it to your Terraform.
+Here's how that would look if your Terraform can access the key through an environment variable `SECRET_PKEY`:

 ```
 $ terraform plan -var "pk_from_env=${SECRET_PKEY}"